 To use another example there is a phrase in football that goes ‘earn the right to play ‘.
 For the uninitiated it means that the creative players in a team (the ball players and goal scorers) don’t generally get a chance to have a major influence on a match until the early physical battles have been won.
 They may not like it but in the early stages of a game the quality players have to put in a shift running, tackling and closing down with the rest of the team.

 Marketing may translate to the creative players but to really influence and be at the centre of a business they need to get down and dirty with the rest, do their share, get out there and understand customers and sales issues.
 Only then do they have they earned the right to play.
-Only then can marketing claim its rightful place at the centre of business and provide real value with strategic focus, vision and yes – brand.
+Only then can marketing claim its rightful place at the centre of business and provide real value with, vision and yes – brand.
 However, forget that prime purpose of lead generation and all that good work will be undone in an instant.